Wolverine971/9takes/src/blog/enneagram/toxic-traits-of-each-enneagram-type.md

 ---
 title: '9 Dark Sides of Personality: The Toxic Traits in Each Enneagram Type'
-description: 'Discover the hidden toxic traits of each Enneagram type.
-Gain insight into personality flaws, understand their origins, and learn how to navigate relationships better.'
+description: 'Gain insight into personality flaws, understand their origins, and learn how to navigate relationships better.'
 author: 'DJ Wayne'
 date: '2024-07-12'
 loc: 'https://9takes.com/blog/enneagram/toxic-traits-of-each-enneagram-type'
-lastmod: '2024-07-15'
+lastmod: '2024-08-01'
 changefreq: 'monthly'
 priority: '0.6'
 published: true